Interaction enhanced altermagnet in the Hatsugai-Kohmoto model: Discussion

 \section{Discussion}

 We have analyzed the interplay between altermagnetism and electronic correlations through the lens of the spin susceptibility.
-By studying a Hatsugai-Kohmoto altermagnet, we find that the non-interacting altermagnet undergoes a many-body Lifshitz transition with increasing interaction when momentum space doublons are completely excluded from the Fermi surface and each momentum state is fully spin polarized.
+The electron-electron interaction has been modelled using the Hatsugai-Kohmoto model which enables analytically exact solutions.
+It serves as baseline model for non-Fermi liquids and Mottness and by introducing proper momentum mixing, can also be continuously deformed to the Hubbard model\cite{Mai2025}.
+The exact effects of the momentum-mixing terms on the spin response function need further investigations but qualitatively similar results are expected for the altermagnetic Hubbard model at low fillings.
+By studying a Hatsugai-Kohmoto altermagnet, we find that the non-interacting altermagnet undergoes a many-body Lifshitz transition with increasing interaction when momentum space doublons are completely excluded from the Fermi surface and almost all momentum states are fully spin polarized.
+The ensuing state is an interaction enhanced altermagnet.
 The spin susceptibility is evaluated using the many-body occupation probabilities.
 The dynamical spin susceptibility develops a gap proportional to the interaction and initially displays a sharp though finite peak for larger frequencies.

 Above the Lifshitz transition, this peak moves to the lower gap edge and becomes log-divergent due to a momentum space saddle point.
 There, the Fermi surface remains intact and the shape of the dynamical spin susceptibility does not change further but acquires an overall shift to larger frequencies.
 Parallel to these, the signal intensity grows with interaction up until the transition and remains unchanged by further increasing the interaction.